Microform Reader Printers: Vintage Viewing Technology

 A microfilm reader printer circa 1980s*

 Newer-model microform scanners are usually out of budget for an individual, which is why we typically see libraries or other public institutions purchasing them for patrons and staff to use.
-While we don’t consider individual users a potential market for Crowley microform scanners, it is ironic in the age of e-readers and digital libraries there are folks who cozy up to a reader printer just for fun.
+While we don’t consider individual users a potential market for Crowley microform scanners, it is ironic in the age of e-readers and digital libraries that there are folks who cozy up to a microform reader printer just for fun.

 Our first step in satisfying our curiosity was to ask the audience.
 We posted a question to several LinkedIn Groups, not expecting an overwhelming response.
 We were surprised to find that a good number of people actually own and use microform readers in their own homes (and not just for working after-hours).